top of page

 Avoid scheduling new commitments for the weeks ahead, trying to 'fix' yourself, OPO (other people's opinions), social media

-There you have it, a tiny little bite size chunk about the four phases and their seasonal sisters.
-Cycle tracking is key when it comes to getting aware of what's going on with your body and leaning in to it.
-Everything in life has its season, and as cycling women/people with ovaries, we experience a new season each month just like the moon.
+If you're still not convinced that being a woman is freaking awesome, just remember that everything in life has its season, and as cycling women/people with ovaries, we experience a new season each month just like the moon.
+If there were no menstrual cycles, there would be no humans.
 It's really a beautiful thing, and Hormonoscope's mission is spread the word about its sacredness.
-You being here goes a long way in making that happen, so thank you. :-)
+You being here goes a long way in making that happen, so thank you, and share this guide with a friend. :-)

 If you're currently on the pill or don't menstruate, yet still have a desire to tune into a more cyclical way of life, you can follow the above cyclical approach to these moon phases: